OlofHarrysson/anyfig/README.md

 ```

 #### Under the Hood - How Anyfig Works
-The 'config_class' decorator adds some functions to the class e.g. 'get_parameters' for getting the parameters as a dict.
-The decorator also registers the class with the Anyfig module so that the 'setup_config' function can find it.
+The 'config_class' decorator adds some functions to the class e.g. 'get_parameters()'.
+The decorator also registers the class with the Anyfig module so that the 'setup_config()' function can find it.

-The 'setup_config' function checks if the class specified in its 'default_config' argument is among the registered config-classes.
+The 'setup_config()' function checks if the class specified in its 'default_config' argument is among the registered config-classes.
 If it is, a object is instantiated from the class definition and returned.

 ### Command line input